-OBJECTIVE 5: To further promote the importance of the WHP to ensure continued coordination by government departments, agencies and other statutory bodies with responsibilities for making and implementing national policies and undertaking activities that may impact on Sceilg Mhichíl and its environs

-Action Lead Agency Target Date Indicators A5.1 Adopt and implement this management plan as a framework for the policies, future plans and decisions regarding Sceilg Mhichíl.
+A4.10 Exclude recreational and other non- essential helicopter flights from an exclusion zone of 1km surrounding Skelligs SPA.
 DHLGH, OPW 1.
-Ongoing Management plan published and used as a framework.
-A5.2 Ensure compliance with all relevant statutory provisions for the protection of the WHP.
+2. Ongoing Within 1 year of the Plans implementation Regular monitoring of flights Flight policy developed and implemented A4.11 Finalise and publish a vegetation survey, including an investigation of species that may have been cultivated by the monks.
+OPW 1.
+Within 1 year of the Plans implementation.
+1. Finalise and publish the vegetation survey publicly online.
+A4.12 Promote and undertake survey, research, and, where needed, conservation work of other biodiversity taxa on the island.
+DHLGH 1.
+2. Ongoing Ongoing New research strategy in place and surveys carried out Dedicated grant funding made available A4.13 Research the impacts of mice and rabbits on the biodiversity and archaeological heritage of the islands.
+Consider whether eradication is necessary.
 DHLGH, OPW 1.
-Ongoing Compliance with all regulatory statutes and legislation.
-A5.3 Work with the local authority to ensure recognition of the status of this management plan in its county development plans.
-DHLGH, OPW, Kerry County Council 1.
-Ongoing Management plan referenced in county development plans.
-A5.4 Heighten awareness by Kerry County Council and other relevant agencies and stakeholders of the obligations arising from a WHP designation.
-DHLGH, OPW, relevant bodies All ongoing Increased awareness among all bodies.
-Regular meetings with relevant agencies and stakeholders.
+Within 1 year of the Plans implementation and ongoing 1.
+Research carried out A4.14 Develop guidance for boat operators to follow to reduce potential impacts on wildlife on Sceilg Mhichíl and in the surrounding waters OPW 1.
+Within 1 year of the Plans implementation 1.
+Guidance developed agencies and other statutory bodies wi that may impact on Sceilg Mhichíl and l Action ts environs Target ing and implementing national policies and undertaking activities Indicators A5.1 Adopt this management plan as a framework for the policies, future plans and decisions regarding Sceilg Mhichíl.
+Agency DHLGH, OPW Ongoing Management plan published and used as a framework A5.2 Ensure compliance with all relevant statutory provisions for the protection of the WHS.
+DHLGH, OPW Ongoing Compliance with all regulatory statutes and legislation A5.3 Work with the local authority to ensure recognition of the status of this management plan in its county development plans.
+DHLGH, OPW, Kerry County Council Ongoing Management plan referenced in county development plans A5.4 Heighten awareness by Kerry County Council and other relevant agencies and stakeholders of the obligations arising from a WHS designation.
+DHLGH, OPW, relevant bodies All ongoing Increased awareness among all bodies Regular meetings with relevant agencies and stakeholders